top of page

 History

 Located at 1025 River Drive in northeast Brawley, California, the 11-acre former PureGro Company property was used to formulate, store, and distribute agricultural products from the 1940s to 2000.
 Over the next several years, hundreds of soil, groundwater, and air samples were collected and analyzed to confirm the site is safe for nearby residents and to understand how best to clean up the property.
-In June 2020, the California Department of Toxic Substances Control (DTSC) approved the Remedial Action Plan (RAP).

 2023-2024